a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 <div class="annotate" markdown>
 - the labels for the different level of resolution are, respectively, _category_, _topic_ and _section_ (see [above](#index-creation))(1);
 - the hover text is the _link name_, and there is a binding on the `on_click` event to open the corresponding URL;
-- the in-plot search is enable and performs the search versus the `link_name` field;
+- the in-plot search is enabled and performs the search versus the `link_name` field;
 - a selection handler can be triggered with ++shift+left-button++ to perform lasso selection and obtain 10 samples from the selected region, listed in a popup on the right side.
 </div>